Blog

 }

-Our DoSomeWork method is still the same that beside.
+Our DoSomeWork method is still the same as before.

-Now when we launch our application all is working but when we click on the button the app encounters an exception: The calling thread cannot access this object because a different thread owns it.
-This is explained by the fact that the UI thread is the main one while our method is now running on another thread that have no access to the UI, so when our method tries to update the user interface our application encounters a threading isolation exception.
+Now when we launch our application everything works, but when we click on the button the app encounters an exception: The calling thread cannot access this object because a different thread owns it.
+This is explained by the fact that the UI thread is the main one while our method is now running on another thread that has no access to the UI, so when our method tries to update the user interface our application encounters a threading isolation exception.

-What happens if we move the creation of our dedicated thread inside the method DoSomeWork(), where our code is taking some time to execute (here our Thread.Sleep()):
+What happens if we move the creation of our dedicated thread inside the DoSomeWork() method, where our code takes some time to execute (here our Thread.Sleep()):

 private void Button_Click(object sender, RoutedEventArgs e)